Tacca leontopetaloides

 Tacca leontopetaloides is a species of flowering plant in the yam family Dioscoreaceae.
-It is native to Island Southeast Asia but have been introduced as canoe plants throughout the Indo-Pacific tropics by Austronesian peoples during prehistoric times.
-They have become naturalized to tropical Africa, South Asia, northern Australia, and Oceania.
+It is native to the islands of Southeast Asia.
+Austronesian peoples introduced it as a canoe plant throughout the Indo-Pacific tropics during prehistoric times.
+It has become naturalized to tropical Africa, South Asia, northern Australia, and Oceania.
 Common names include Polynesian arrowroot, Fiji arrowroot, East Indies arrowroot, pia, and seashore bat lily.